 Armed with this information, we hope you will be able to determine the best carpet for your home.
 Regardless of your choice, when properly cared for, carpet can last many years and be an excellent investment.

-At Carpet One Floor and Home, our design consultants are equipped with the knowledge to guide you through the wide selection of products we offer, and our expert installation team is professionally trained to make sure everything gets installed the way you envision.
+At Bayat Floor and Home Interiors, our design consultants are equipped with the knowledge to guide you through the wide selection of products we offer, and our expert installation team is professionally trained to make sure everything gets installed the way you envision.
 We know your home is an expression of your sense of style, and we’re here to make sure you’ll be proud of it for years to come.
 Call 703-298-8876 for your free in-home consultation or visit one of our showrooms.

 Leave a Reply